Intuit – QuickBooks Online Accountant

-Intuit had 90%+ market share in desktop accountants’ software, their existing cloud-based product was a single dashboard screen layered on top of their online small business product, QuickBooks Online.
-A growing number of younger accountants wanted to manage their practices only in the cloud.
-Additionally, Xero had emerged as a cloud-only competitor.
+While Intuit had 90%+ market share in desktop accountants’ software, their existing cloud-based product was a single dashboard screen layered on top of their online small business product, QuickBooks Online.
+A growing number of younger accountants wanted to manage their practices only in the cloud, and Xero had emerged as a cloud-only competitor.
 A land grab was available, and we needed to develop a full-fledged product to keep the market as it shifted.

 For the foundational design, my team at Intuit (4 designers) ran a design sprint in parallel with a design agency team, sharing ideas and feedback along the way.